How to manage bonsai plants

 • Water thoroughly and avoid fertilizing for a few weeks to reduce stress on the plant.

-See also Are bonsai trees natural
+See also Can bonsai trees be revived

 By following these tips, you can ensure that your bonsai plant remains healthy and beautiful for years to come.